yufu6/ECE143-project-Group15/README.md

 This is the Pet Analysis project for ECE 143

 ## Library
-For running the top5 cat and dog code, need to import plotly, plotly.io, numpy, pandas, json
+For running the top5 cat and dog code, need to import plotly, plotly.io, numpy, pandas, json, plotly.graph_objs, plotly.express

 ## API access
 There are five API and secret passwords in the code since the Petfinder API can only access 1000 API calls per day.